 This autumn menu is a wonderfully delicious offering of seasonal flavors.
-Roasted vegetables, pork with crisp apples are the main dishes; all baked and warming our kitchen for a cozy feel.
+Roasted vegetables, cheesy cauliflower, pork with crisp apples are the main dishes.
+All baked and warming our kitchen for a cozy feel.

 This is an updated version.
 The vegetable dish recipes I provided are classics in our home!
 Hope you enjoy this updated post and making the recipes for your family and friends.

 Fall means crisp mornings and evenings and the end of the summer garden vegetables.
 We can still enjoy a relaxing afternoon on the porch.
 It’s late October and we have the heat on to take of the chill.
 Soon, there will be morning and evening fires.

 We often have our daughter and her family for a Sunday meal.
 Usually we see the other kids and thier families monthly so they may get a similar meal this fall too!

 Timing is important when making a meal with several hot dishes so it is all ready at the same time.

 Caprese Platter Roasted Pork Loin with Rosemary, Thyme and Apple Slices Jim’s Roasted Vegetables Cheesy Cauliflower Hot Rolls

 Setting the table and preparing and having food ready to serve before everyone arrives makes a better time for YOU!
 That takes some thoughtful planning ahead and not just for the grocery shopping!
 Save yourself some frenzy and enjoy preparing the meal to be ready to serve the main dishes at the same time.

 This meal did not include any appetizers hot or cold.
 If you do plan to serve appitizers they should be ready when the compnay comes through the door!

 Planning a time line for preparing your delicious meal and following it really can make a difference in your enjoyment and by extension for your guests too!